hrsma2i/chainer-sagemaker-tools/smtools/extensions/README.md

 from sage_extensions import snapshot_transfer

 snapshot_trigger = 1, 'epoch'
+patterns = [
+    "weight.npz",
+    "log",
+    "last_trainer_snapshot",
+    "args.yml",
+]

 trainer.extend(
-    snapshot_transfer(['snapshot', 'model', 'log']),
-    trigger=snapshot_trigger)
+    snapshot_transfer(patterns, trigger=snapshot_trigger)
 ```

 ### Parameter

-- `keys` - Prefixes of files to copy.
+- `patterns` - Prefixes of files to copy.
 Each of the latest file whose name contains the one of the given prefix list is transferred to S3.